Ttibsi/msc_cs_ai/CT7901_IntroToProgLanguages/assignment/speech.md

 ---

-The power of the union really shines when in combination with our associative array and the demonstrated first class functions.
+The power of the union really shines when in combination with the other demonstrated features of the language.
 This is a more realistic example of a class object in geltmsoftlang.
-As you can see, we combine parameters and functions in a way that might not be familiar to someone more used to traditional Object Oriented code, but still allowing a number of the same features.
+As you can see, we combine parameters and functions in a way that emulates some features of traditional Object Oriented code you tend to find in this domain.

 ---

-While a union is a more niche data type with a somewhat narrow use case, we do believe that the combination of a union and our associative array should cover any use case that you can think of.
+These data types push geltmsoftlang towards a functional paradigm, although basic procedural development is possible too.
+Our focus with the design of this language is primarily flexibility with a small number of powerful features.
+We don't fully embrace object oriented programming here as a number of other languages do as the language features will start to grow exponentially, slowing the internal rate of adoption and increasing the length of time newer employees take to ramp onboard.

+However, we're balanced this with being able to accurately implement any customer requests as ultimately they're the final focus.